fredrikaverpil/pydoc.nvim/README.md

 > [!WARNING]
 >
-> This is being evaluated/developed as we speak.
+> This project is being evaluated/developed.
 I'll remove this notice once a
 > 1.0.0 release has been made.
+But until then, expect breakage as I'm playing
+> around.

 ## Screenshots